There were once three mighty city-estates, far to the south.

 The Path To Timbala is a fantasy comic written and illustrated by Elanor Pam and edited by M. Rhys Bail, launched on July 15, 2019.

-Not the artwork in question 3-year-old Elanor Pam was once doodling on the kitchen floor when she glanced up at her mother and had a sudden epiphany: from the back, long hair actually covered the entire head and neck.
+3-year-old Elanor Pam was once doodling on the kitchen floor when she glanced up at her mother and had a sudden epiphany: from the back, long hair actually covered the entire head and neck.
 Two lines around a circle would not do— Portrait of Mother Washing the Dishes required many, many more lines, superimposed and close together.
 Thus she embarked on her artistic journey, to the dismay of her parents.

 Born in 1985, she graduated as a traditional printmaker, the coolest but most useless diploma one can get among the arts.
 Sometime in the 2000s, she came up with a comic called Sinful, which revolved around a demon posing as a human in a vaguely medieval village.
 It enjoyed discouraging levels of popularity.
 Roughly the opposite of emboldened, she penned a secondary project, a proof-of concept chapter named God of Destruction, about the mostly peaceful reincarnation of said god being pursued by a violent cult of old white businessmen.
 It immediately attracted an engaged readership on webcomic platform DrunkDuck.
 Faced with a conundrum, she focused on the latter, pantsying a plot, and sporadically updated the former.
 This state of affairs would continue until she was clotheslined by an acute depressive episode.